Jofke9/mam-overview/README.md

 I would highly recommend doing the same thing because otherwise it's quite annoying to use the overview since it's not deployed on a public domain.
 I click the batch file (run it) everytime I start playing SC2 Mines and Magic and it automatically opens the overview in the browser for me.
 If the tabs open in different cmd windows instead of one window with 2 tabs.
 Right-click the top of the cmd and go to settings and change the new instance behaviour to attach to most recently used window as seen in this image: ![Schermafbeelding 2023-04-24 162340](https://user-images.githubusercontent.com/128925439/234026539-14c88513-5fd9-41f8-b68f-599f3b82fe25.png)

-If you have any questions/suggestions/bugs, contact me via the Mines and Magic <a href="https://discord.gg/qftSmBh9ex" target="_blank">discord.</a> My username on there is Jofke.
+If you have any questions/suggestions/bugs, contact me via the Mines and Magic [discord](https://discord.gg/qftSmBh9ex).
+My username on there is Jofke.